neuvector/docs/user/pages/02.deploying/01.production/01.configmap/docs.md

 The 'always_reload: true' setting can be added in any ConfigMap yaml to force reload of that yaml every time the controller starts (version 4.3.2+).
 Otherwise, the ConfigMap will only be loaded at initial startup or after complete cluster restart (see persistent storage section below).

 #### Complete Sample NeuVector ConfigMap (initcfg.yaml)
 This contains all the settings available.
 Please remove the sections not needed and edit the sections needed.
+Note: If using configmap in a secret, see section below for formatting changes.
 ```
 apiVersion: v1
 data: